-I also knew there are good and bad things written about Thoddoo on the internet but seeing as time had passed and the local islands were changing so fast because of tourism, I really wanted to give this island a good shot.
+I also knew there are good and bad things written about Thoddoo on the internet but seeing as time had passed and the local islands are changing so fast, I really wanted to give this island a good shot.

 How to get to Thoddoo

 Local Ferry: The local ferry goes at 23:45 every night except Fridays and takes about 5 hours.

 Local Speedboat: If you get the express from Male it costs $35 which leaves at 4pm everyday except Fridays.
 Because the ferry decided not to run on the day we had planned to arrive from Ukulhas, our amazing host from our guesthouse in Ukulhas managed to hire out the local speedboat to take us across the waters.